Decorative image.

 Faculty Development in English Medium Instruction and Research (EMI & EMR)

 Faculty Development in English Medium Instruction and Research (EMI & EMR) is an intensive immersion program designed for university-level instructors of various disciplines from various parts of the world who are or will be engaged in teaching content-based English courses, promoting bilingual education and/or participating in global scholarship in English.
+The program is developed to support a group of university-level instructors, minimum 10 participant enrollment.
 The Center for Global Engagement at Gonzaga University caters this program curriculum to meet our guests’ needs and will issue a Certificate of Completion to each participant successfully completing the program.

 Course Offerings